 · Science knowledge making and application in the context of political and policy drivers, e.g. international scientific collaborations and mobility of researchers after Brexit; societal expectations, responsibility and relevance of research and innovation; ensuring wellbeing of natural environment as part of economic progress; focusing innovation on the needs of the poorest and most overlooked groups in society.

-For GS15 specific enquiries (NOT requests for registration - a website will be provided for registration) please email firstname.lastname@example.org
+For GS15 specific enquiries (NOT requests for registration - please use the registration system) please email firstname.lastname@example.org